 See your neighbour struggling to put all those fake spider webs up?
 Why not give them a hand setting up.
 Altruistic behaviour has been shown to be associated with greater overall well-being and studies have shown that behaving compassionately towards others can even increase your lifespan.

-I'm not sure whether to laugh or feel embarrassed for these dressed up pets on Halloween (the lobster is my favourite).
-Also, if you need some scary sounds to scare the trick-or-treaters, check out this soundtrack.
+Tip: If you need some scary sounds to scare the trick-or-treaters, check out this soundtrack.

-7. Plan a Halloween trivia night at home or work.
+7. Plan a Halloween Trivia night.

 Have fun while learning something you didn't already know about this holiday (and maybe even win a prize) by creating your own trivia night with friends & family.
 Wikipedia or Google can help with the details!